Everett Hill, Ed.D.

 Some Perspectives for the Delivery of O&M Services

-School districts should employ qualified O&M teachers; they should not use teachers of visually impaired students or other school personnel in lieu of a qualified O&M teacher in the delivery of orientation and mobility services.
+School districts should employ qualified O&M teachers; they should not use teachers of students with visual impairments or other school personnel in lieu of a qualified O&M teacher in the delivery of orientation and mobility services.
 Although the O&M profession has experienced rapid growth in children with visual impairments in public school settings, there is still a great need for these services throughout the country in all settings and geographical areas.